polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ## Unresolved Questions

 - Consider merging `mul` into `msm` since an MSM with a single element is a scalar multiplication.
-- Should Bandersnatch expose only Twisted Edwards operations, or keep Short Weierstrass as well?
-  - Our ring-vrf implementation uses TE only

 ## Future Directions and Related Material